 Sometimes the most loving thing is to leave some distance.
-I call it physical distancing instead of social distancing, because we are social by nature and by faith; that doesn't change.
+We call it physical distancing instead of social distancing, because we are social by nature and by faith; that doesn't change.
 But these are temporary adjustments to respect and support the health of others.

 To sum up our course of action based on State Fire Marshal guidelines:

 We strongly recommend wearing a mask unless you are 2 years old or younger, or if you have a breathing issue.
 Wearing a mask is not so much for your own health but to protect the health of others.
 Simply, it is another way to "love our neighbor as we love ourselves."

 Volunteers, such as deacons and ushers, must wear masks and gloves since they encounter a greater number of people in their service.

 Avoid gathering in groups unless you are a household unit or a group that meets on a regular basis.
 If you must congregate, please do so outside the sanctuary.

-Social distancing of 6 feet is a radius, meaning front and back, right and left; which is the reason available pews will be separated by two empty rows of pews.
+Social distancing of 6 feet is a radius, meaning front and back, right and left; which is the reason available pews will be separated by one empty row of pews.

 Worship attendance for each service is no more than 50% of room occupancy.
 Space depends on the number of individuals and household units.
 Technically, 50% is based on one person per 60 square feet of gross area.